LeilaMoussa/hairy-cycles/README.md

-# hairy_cycles
+# hairy cycles
 Checks whether a graph is a hairy cycle.
 A hairy cycle is a cycle with hairs (chained vertices) sticking out.

 Coursework.
-Was never corrected so I'm not sure if it's correct.
+Was never corrected.